 Families can play a huge part to influence social good.
 When parents and children work together for a community cause it’s a powerful display of unity and caring.

 “But families are busy!” you say.
 I know, trust me, I know.
-Yet, this season we must make the time whether it’s an hour, four hours or a whole day.
+Yet, we must make the time whether it’s an hour, four hours or a whole day.

 How can families make time for volunteering during the holidays?
 I’ve previously shared how to begin volunteering (read here) however for families there are 3 keys to ensure a rewarding experience for all.